 But you’ll be so glad you did once you’ve cleared the clutter and reclaimed your space.
 If you’re still on the fence about whether you should declutter, here are a few reasons why you should give it a go:

-- You’ll have more time to spend doing what you enjoy, as you’ll spend less time cleaning and tidying.
+- You’ll have more time to do what you enjoy, as you’ll spend less time cleaning and tidying.

-- You’ll find things more quickly, as you’ll know where everything is.
+- You’ll find things more quickly, knowing where everything is.

 - A clutter-free space is less stressful.